Topbrains/signals_async_watch/README.md

 In this example we will be dealing with **futures**.
 In another article we will be dealing with streams.

 We will work with a list of contacts.
-We will use the typicode API to get the list of contacts.
+We will use the Typicode API to get the list of contacts.
 [Typicode](https://jsonplaceholder.typicode.com/users)

 For the contact we will use id, name and email so that it matches the Typicode API.